 The ALS Association Northern Ohio Chapter

 Appropriate $10 million to continue the National ALS Registry at the Centers for Disease Control and Prevention.

 The Administration and Congress have made the establishment of a national ALS patient registry a top priority through the enactment of the ALS Registry Act in 2008 (P.L.
-110-373) and by appropriating funding to develop and implement the registry in each of the past seven years.
+110-373) and by appropriating funding to develop and implement the registry in each of the past eight years.
 These actions have enabled the CDC/ATSDR to launch the first ever national ALS registry.
 Using a variety of enrollment strategies, including online self-enrollment, the registry currently is identifying the number of cases of ALS in the U.S. and collecting data that may help us learn what causes the disease and how it can be treated, prevented and, ultimately, cured.

-However, funding is necessary in FY 2013 to continue the registry, coordinate federal efforts, help people with ALS enroll in the registry and conduct outreach activities to identify ALS cases in all 50 states, including in rural and underserved areas and minority populations.
+However, funding is necessary in FY 2015 to continue the registry, coordinate federal efforts, help people with ALS enroll in the registry and conduct outreach activities to identify ALS cases in all 50 states, including in rural and underserved areas and minority populations.
 Moreover, continued funding is needed to collect additional information about ALS cases, explore the possibility of adding a biorepository that collects blood and tissue samples and enable the registry to advance clinical trials to develop new treatments for the disease.

 Appropriate $10 million to continue the ALS Research Program (ALSRP) at the Department of Defense (DOD).

 Studies supported by the DOD, Department of Veterans Affairs, National Institutes of Health, Harvard University and the Institute of Medicine among others repeatedly have found that military veterans, regardless of branch or era of service, are approximately twice as likely to die from Lou Gehrig’s Disease as those who have not served in the military.

-Enact the MODDERN Cures Act, H.R.
-3497
+Enact the MODDERN Cures Act (H.R.
+3116)

 Regulatory barriers and limited incentives to pursue innovation have hindered the development of new treatments and diagnostic tools for ALS and other diseases with unmet medical needs.
-In fact, people with ALS will die in an average of just two to five years because an effective treatment does not exist and because diagnostics and biomarkers have not been identified that can speed diagnosis, improve care and lead to the discovery of new treatments.
+In fact, people with ALS will die in an average of just two to five years because an effective treatment does not exist and because diagnostics and biomarkers have not been identified that can speed diagnosis, improve care and expedite the discovery of new treatments.